 Spirit,

-I like to think of myself as this amazing, ethereal animal, soaring
+When growing up, I often thought of myself as this amazing, ethereal animal, soaring

 in the sky.
-When I am in the cloak of Spirits mask, I feel empowered,
+When I was in the cloak of Spirits mask, I felt empowered,

 and beautiful.